vlad-x/lmongo/readme.md

 ##`Model.search(searchOptions, callback)`

 Perform a search query on your model.
-Any values options you provide will override the default search options.
+Any values you provide will override the default search options.
 The default options are:

 ```js
 {